-- Explore the range of social, health, educational, and language-related service agencies and other resources that are available at school or off-campus.
+- Explore the range of social, health, education, and language-related service agencies and other resources that are available at school or off-campus.

 - Examine how family and personal experiences shape teaching and learning perceptions in the social studies or history classroom.

-- Determine strategies for increasing the level of parental involvement.
+- Determine strategies for increasing the level of parental involvement in education.

-Analyze professional resources available to social studies teachers.
+- Analyze professional resources and continued development opportunities available to social studies teachers.

-Review of History and Social Studies Education Content Knowledge
+History, Trends, and Content Knowledge in History and Social Studies Education

 - Examine trends in the history of social studies instruction in public schools.

 - Identify current trends and issues in the teaching of social studies.

 - Examine state and national standards for secondary history and social studies.